CSNW/sql-bricks/readme.md

 Before sending a pull request, please verify that all the existing tests pass and add new tests for the changes you are making.
 The tests can be run via `npm test` (provided `npm install` has been run to install the dependencies).
 All of the examples in this documentation are run as tests, in addition to the tests in tests.js.

-Note that **pull requests for additional dialects** beyond Postgres and SQLite will not be accepted.
+Note that **pull requests for additional SQL dialects** or extensions beyond Postgres and SQLite will not be accepted.
 If you would like support for a different dialect, you are welcome to maintain a dialect-specific fork.

 Also, **pull requests for additional SQL statements** beyond the four basic data manipulation statements (`SELECT`, `UPDATE`, `INSERT`, `DELETE`) and `TRIGGER` will not be accepted.
 Other SQL statements do not benefit as much from re-use and composition; my goal is to keep SQL Bricks small, sharp and low-maintenance.